 For many people, a home is the largest investment they will make in their lifetime.
 With the right financial tools, most people can find an affordable home they love and want to live in.
 Sometimes things don’t work out.
-Here are five reasons people can’t buy a home in San Antonio.
+Here are five reasons people can’t buy a home in South Texas area.

-5 Reasons People Can’t Buy a Home in San Antonio
+5 Reasons People Can’t Buy a Home in South Texas area

 Not Getting Pre-Approved

 If you are serious about buying a home, get serious about your loan.
 Don’t get pre-qualified, which is merely a ballpark, unofficial value a lender gives you.
 Get pre-approved; this means the lender has checked your credit, looked at income resources and tax returns.
 They know your financial picture and give you the amount you can afford based on reality, not fantasy.

 Without pre-approval, you might have an offer accepted on a home but not be able to fund the loan because the lender simply didn’t have all the information ahead of time.

 Many people only think about the down payment when considering out-of-pocket expenses in the home purchase process.
 There are closing costs and you need to have the money to pay them.
 Everything from lender fees to appraisals and inspections are due at closing.
 Some costs are rolled into the loan but others aren’t.